omelianlevkovych/leetcode/README.md

 1748 - solved with sorting O(n*logn) while using hashmap its O(n)
 1380 - from solution, zip(), *matrix, set intersection operator & 1769 - there are smarter solution with O(n)
+88 - I did it@!
+Well it definitely took too much time than required :)
 ```

 Didin't get the solution yet: